Aircloak/aircloak/air/docs/content/components.md

 instance therefore only serves a single Insights Cloak.
 An Insights Cloak instance on the other hand may make use of multiple distinct Insights Datasource Connectors in order to serve data from distinct datasources.

-In order for the Insights Datasource Connector to work, the Insights Cloak it is deployed as part of needs to be located in a network from which it has access to the database server.
+As Insights Datasource Connector needs access to the database server hosting the data to be analysed, so does the Insights Cloak that it is a part of.

 The Insights Datasource Connector has the ability to emulate database features beyond what is supported natively by the database server itself.
-Examples of this include the ability to work on encrypted field and columns, casting data to types not natively supported, and performing table joins where no such support exists.
+Examples of this include the ability to work on encrypted fields and columns, converting data to types not natively supported, and performing table joins where no such support exists.